 Through this project, we are connecting farmers from across the Mississippi River Basin who are at various stages in their conservation journey.
 We are creating opportunities for them to share real-world knowledge and insights about implementing practices on farms and across watersheds, while maintaining farm profitability and practicality.

 Our ultimate goal is to help farmers be successful with their on-farm conservation and feel inspired to lead their communities toward a future of thriving farms, healthy landscapes, and clean water.

-1. Facilitate Farmer-to-Farmer Learning: Through in-person exchanges, farmers will have the opportunity to network with and learn from each other about how they can implement conservation practices on their farms, as well as work with other farmers in their home communities to do the same.
+1. Facilitate Farmer-to-Farmer Learning: Through in-person and virtual exchanges, farmers will have the opportunity to network with and learn from each other about how they can implement conservation practices on their farms, as well as work with other farmers in their home communities to do the same.

 Our first field day took place in February 2020 in Memphis, Tennessee with visits to nearby farms in Arkansas and Mississippi.
 Read this story from Delta Farm Press that highlights one of our host farmers.

 2. Kickstart Farmer-Led Efforts: Through an annual mini-grant program, farmers will have access to funding to kickstart conservation demonstration efforts and farmer-led organizations in their local watersheds.

 3. Enable Basin-Wide Communication: Through an interactive, web-based platform, farmers will be able to get advice, knowledge, and support from other farmers about conservation practices and watershed leadership wherever they are.